Yorisoft/puppet-purchase/README.md

 #### Note

 ***Do not include your payment information.***
-All payment information should be setup by using a web browser, logging into the account, and adding a payment option.
+All payment information should be setup by using your web browser, logging into the account, and adding a payment option.
 Not in the scripts.
 Avoid cheking in personal account information to this repo / branches if you decide to contribute.

 ## Installation